-Fitch Even partner Joseph F. Marinelli has 20 years of experience litigating complex patent, trade secrets, and trademark cases in a variety of industries including cellular communications protocols and standards, computer memory, datacenter cooling technologies, financial products and services, medical devices, and beverages.
+Fitch Even partner Joseph F. Marinelli has over 24 years of experience litigating complex patent, trade secret, trademark and false advertising cases in a variety of industries including cellular communications protocols and standards, computer memory, datacenter cooling technologies, financial products and services, medical devices, and beverages.
 He has litigated numerous cases involving the infringement of standard-essential patents and FRAND claims.
-Joe has honed his trial skills through extensive experience in popular patent venues including the Eastern District of Texas, the Northern District of Illinois, the Northern District of California, and the Western District of Wisconsin.
+Joe has honed his trial skills through extensive experience in popular patent venues including the Eastern and Western Districts of Texas, the Northern District of Illinois, the Northern and Central Districts of California, and Delaware.

 Additionally, Joe provides counsel on intellectual property portfolio management and transactions, including structuring and negotiating IP licenses, joint ventures, and technology agreements.
-He advises clients across a broad spectrum of technologies, including liquid crystal displays, DRAM microprocessors, media players GUIs, lithium ion batteries, medical devices, pharmaceuticals, polyethylene films, food ingredients, garage door openers, and banking systems.
-In addition to his trial work, Joe regularly counsels clients on patent infringement avoidance, which often involves providing validity opinions.
+He advises clients across a broad spectrum of technologies, including liquid crystal displays, DRAM memory, lithium-ion batteries, medical devices, automotive components, polyethylene films, and data encryption systems.
+Joe regularly counsels clients on patent infringement avoidance, which often involves providing validity opinions.

 Joe has handled appeals to the U.S. Court of Appeals for the Federal Circuit and the Seventh Circuit and has unique experience in successfully representing clients in post-grant proceedings in the U.S. Patent and Trademark Office under the America Invents Act.